• Skip to primary navigation

 4. The cooking chicken will accumulate quite a lot of drippings which is great for homemade gravy.
 However, it’s nicer for removing the chicken for carving, if the chicken cooks atop a rack of some kind.

-You can use a collapsible steamer basket or a thick coil of aluminum foil to keep the chicken out of the juices.
+You can use a collapsible steamer basket or a thick coil of aluminum foil or even foil balls to keep the chicken out of the juices.
 I prefer a steamer basket whose handle is removable.
 Makes it a lot easier for positioning the chicken.

-5. Place the prepared chicken on the steamer basket.
-Once the chicken is settled in the slow cooker, cover it and cook on HIGH for 4 to 5 hours or LOW for 6 to 8 hours.
+5. Place the prepared chicken on the steamer basket in the bottom of the pot.
+Once the chicken is settled in the slow cooker, cover it and cook on HIGH for 4-5 hours or LOW for 6-8 hours.
+How long it takes to cook will depend on the size of your chicken.
+Chicken is safe to eat when it reaches an internal temperature of 165 degrees F.

 You do not need to add any liquid.
 Chickens today typically have some solution added, so they rarely need added liquid.
 At the end of the cooking time, the meat will be tender, practically falling off the bone.